Style guide for preparation of a volume in the British Academy Monographs series.

 The captions for all illustrations should be supplied in the list of illustrations.
 Where appropriate, the caption should acknowledge the source of the illustration.

 When they are typeset, tables will be incorporated within the text.
-However, all tables should be submitted in separate Word documents to be incorporated by the typesetter.
-You may add an in-text marker in red to illustrate where you would like the table to be positioned.
+However, all tables should be submitted as individual Word files, not embedded within the text.
+Place markers in red in the text to indicate where tables should be placed.
 The correct method to refer to the table in the text is, therefore, ‘as shown in Table 1’ without breaking off where you think the table may fall.
 The following example illustrates the correct layout of a table:

 Detailed points of editorial style